aneldev/dyna-cache/readme.md

 **Let's use it**
 ```

-apiLoadArticlesCache.load({lang: 'en', group: 'fashion'})     // We pass the object as we do with the apiLoadArticles
+apiLoadArticlesCacheEngine.load({lang: 'en', group: 'fashion'})     // We pass the object as we do with the apiLoadArticles
   .then(articles => {
     // We have types articles here
     articles.forEach(article => {